LuckyCharmsABC/FECShopping/README.md

    - Rather than displaying a comparison, the Action Button in the top right of the card removes that card from the user's Outfit List.

 ## Ratings and Reviews
- - Created by Avarice Boonzaayer
+ - Created by Sam Boonzaayer
  - Three main features: Overall Ratings, Review List, and New Review

 ### Overall Ratings